trnovska-zuzana/lottery/README.md

 You can filter the results by player name

 ## TODO
- - Allow player to choose set his own lottery winnings
+ - Allow player to set his own lottery winnings
  - Add an option to play the lottery until the player wins the jackpot
  - Allow more advanced filtering on the statistics view - filter by time, allow users to sort the results, add a paginator
  - Show the frequency of hitting the winning numbers in some nicer way, instead of showing the map from code converted to string